-Denise M. Walston is the Director of Mathematics for the Council of the Great City Schools.
-She has served on numerous Council of Great City Schools support teams in the area of curriculum, instruction, and professional development.
-She provides member districts support for improving student achievement and for implementing the Common Core State Mathematics Standards.
+Denise M. Walston is the Director of Mathematics for the Council of the Great City Schools where she provides member districts support for improving student achievement and for implementing the Common Core State Mathematics Standards.
+She has served on numerous Council of the Great City Schools' support teams in the area of curriculum, instruction, and professional development.

-Ms. Walston received her B.A.degree from The University of North Carolina at Greensboro in mathematics and history and her M.Ed. in mathematics education from Old Dominion University.
+Denise received her B.A.degree from The University of North Carolina at Greensboro in mathematics and history and her M.Ed. in mathematics education from Old Dominion University.